 You must, by law, let us into your home to do the safety checks.
-We may go to court to gain formal access if you don't let us in.
+If you don't let us in, we'll take you to court and you'll have to pay the costs for this.

 You must make sure air vents don't get blocked.